A Unifying Framework for Parallel and Distributed Processing in R using Futures: Implementation

 \subsection{Known limitations}

+When saving an R object to file or sending it to a parallel worker, R uses a built-in technique called \dfn{serialization}, which allows a complex object structure to be sent as a stream of bytes to its destination, so it later can be reconstructed via \dfn{unserialization}.
+The ability to serialize objects is fundamental to all parallel processing, the exception being shared-memory strategies such as forked parallel processing.
+For example, this is how future expressions and variables are sent to parallel workers and how results are returned.

-Some types of objects are by design bound to the R session where they are created and cannot be exported to other R processes.
-One example of non-exportable objects is R \dfn{connection}s, e.g. \begin{example} con <- file("/path/to/file", open = "wb") str(con) # 'file' int 3 # - attr(*, "conn_id")=<externalptr> \end{example} Any attempt to use a connection in another R process, for instance, by saving it to file, restarting R, and loading it back in, or by exporting it to a parallel worker, will at best produce a run-time error, and in the worst case, produce invalid results or, for instance, write to the wrong file.
+However, some types of objects are by design bound to the R session where they are created and cannot be used as-is in other R processes.
+One example is R \dfn{connection}s, e.g., \begin{example} con <- file("/path/to/file", open = "wb") str(con) # 'file' int 3 # - attr(*, "conn_id")=<externalptr> \end{example} Any attempt to use a connection in another R process, for instance, by saving it to file, restarting R, and loading it back in, or by sending it to a parallel worker, will at best produce a run-time error, and in the worst case, produce invalid results or, for instance, write to the wrong file.
 These constraints apply to all types of parallelization frameworks in R, including the future framework.

-There are other types of objects that cannot be exported, many from popular third-party packages, e.g.\ database connections of the \CRANpkg{DBI} package, XML documents of the \CRANpkg{xml2} package, STAN models of the \CRANpkg{stan} package, and many more\footnote{See \pkg{future} package vignette \samp{Non-exportable object} for more examples.}.
-An indicator for an R object not being exportable is that it has an \dfn{external pointer} referencing an internal object created by native code.
-Unfortunately, it is not a sufficient indicator, because some objects with external pointers can be exported, e.g.\ \CRANpkg{data.table} objects.
+There are other types of objects that cannot be transferred as-is to external processes, many from popular third-party packages, e.g., database connections of the \CRANpkg{DBI} package, XML documents of the \CRANpkg{xml2} package, STAN models of the \CRANpkg{stan} package, and many more\footnote{See \pkg{future} package vignette \samp{Non-exportable object} for more examples.}.
+An indicator of this is when an R object has an \dfn{external pointer}, which is used for referencing an internal low-level object.
+This suggests that the object is bound to the current process and its lifespan.
+Unfortunately, it is not a sufficient indicator because some objects with external pointers can be exported, e.g., \CRANpkg{data.table} objects.
 This makes it complicated to automate the detection of non-exportable objects and protect against using them in parallel processing.
 The current best practice is to be aware of these types of objects and to document new ones when discovered, which often happens when there is an unexpected run-time error.
 To help troubleshooting, it is possible to configure the \pkg{future} package to scan for and warn about globals with external pointers whenever used in a future.

+Finally, it is theoretically possible to restructure some of the ``non-exportable'' object types such that they can be used in parallel processing.
+This is discussed further in the `Future work' section.